 So add as much as seems appropriate to keep the greens from burning.
 Then add more if the liquid is cooking off too quickly.

-Greens are one of those rare foods that is actually better when it’s overcooked.
-So don’t be afraid to start the collards first before getting the rest of dinner going.
+Start the collards first before getting the rest of dinner going.
 It will only be improved by it.

 Make it your own

-You can make this dish your own by varying the ingredients & seasonings.
+Make this dish your own by varying the ingredients & seasonings.

 Add curly kale to the mix

-Plus, both greens cook down a lot.
+Both greens cook down a lot.
 So you’re more likely to get some leftovers out of it if you double up!

 Add a splash of liquid smoke